- How long will it take for me to receive my new or replacement Debit card?

 - Official documents and cards issued by Revenue Commissioners or Department of Social Protection

-- The reference numbers and codes must be clear and easily read
+- The reference number and codes must be clear and easily read

 - Your photo of your address verification documents must be of good quality (not blurry).

-- Your two pieces of address verification must be from different suppliers or if from the same supplier, then different bill types e.g. gas and electricity bills.
+- Your one piece of address verification must be from different suppliers or if from the same supplier, then different bill types e.g. gas and electricity bills.

 - Where can I use Visa Debit?